dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     GET /api/33/dataSetReport?ds=BfMAe6Itzgt&pe=201810&ou=ImspTQPwCqd&selectedUnitOnly=false

 To get a data set report with a filter you can use the `filter` parameter.
-In this case the filter is based on an org unit group set and two org unit groups:
+In this case, the filter is based on an org unit group set and two org unit groups:

     GET /api/33/dataSetReport?ds=BfMAe6Itzgt&pe=201810&ou=ImspTQPwCqd
       &filter=J5jldMd8OHv:RXL3lPSK8oG;tDZVQ1WtwpA